 Since hydrogen peroxide is a slow-acting bleaching agent, simply place the discolored item in a bowl or sink and pour on enough hydrogen peroxide to cover the stained area.
 Let it soak for 24 hours.
 Rinse well before using it.

 Chlorine bleach is stronger and must be diluted.
 Add two tablespoons of bleach for every two cups of water.
 Submerge the stained item and soak for 24 hours.
 Rinse well before using it.

 If you live in an area that has hard water, the minerals can leave a powdery white residue on silicone.
 It's not dangerous, but it will interfere with the nonstick properties.
 To remove the problem, soak the silicone pieces in distilled white vinegar for about 30 minutes.
 The vinegar will cut through the mineral deposits.
 Rinse the pieces well and dry with a microfiber cloth.

 Tips to Keep Your Silicone Clean Longer

 - Do not use cooking sprays or add a coating of grease on silicone bakeware.
 They will only make the situation worse!

 - Always use a dishwashing liquid that contains a grease-cutting agent when washing silicone.

 - Never use abrasive cleaners or scouring pads on silicone.
-They leave scratches that catch food and oils and lessen the nonstick qualities of the piece.
+They leave scratches that catch food and oils, and they diminish the nonstick qualities of the piece.

 - Be sure that silicone bakeware is completely dry before using it.
 Air-drying may take several hours.